manpages/role./fantasy2.md

  * crawling (resource restoration | elusiveness, consequences of harm)

-   + Grant 1 *crawling* temorary hit point to allies over a short rest *(To short rest, spend one hour not engaged in a combat)*.
+   + Grant 1 *crawling* temorary hit point to yourself and each friendly character resting with you over a short rest *(To short rest, spend one hour not engaged in a combat)*.
 No retry *(the same character can't try this several times before taking at least a short rest)*

    + Make a DC 1 *crawling + elusiveness* check to detect or set up traps or secret doors; or apply poison; or use grappling hook or a rope swiftly to perform a simple action; for items with item level 1, minorly hidden secret door or posion with item level 1